Azure/Azure-Sentinel/Tools/ARM-Templates/DataConnectors/README.md

-# Data Connector sample templates
+# Azure Sentinel Data Connector sample ARM templates

-The templates in this folder allow you to onboard several data connectors in Azure Sentinel.
+The templates in this folder allow you to onboard data connectors in Azure Sentinel.
 You can try them with the following links:

 | Data Connector | Deploy |
 | :---| :---|